 Sōseki's Diversity | April 18-20, 2014 | Forum Hall, Palmer Commons, 100 Washtenaw Ave, Ann Arbor, MI

-For three days in April, scholars from three continents will gather at the University of Michigan to reflect on the legacy of Natsume Sōseki (1867-1916), Japan's most widely read and intensively studied modern novelist.
+For three days in April, 2014, scholars from three continents gathered at the University of Michigan to reflect on the legacy of Natsume Sōseki (1867-1916), Japan's most widely read and intensively studied modern novelist.
 Sōseki's works are fixtures on the syllabi of high school literature courses in Japan and the subject of hundreds of books and thousands of scholarly articles.
 His place in the Japanese national imagination is comparable to that of a figure like Mark Twain in the United States.
 Until recently, his portrait appeared on the ¥1000 bill.

 Sōseki's fourteen novels, written in just over a decade from 1905 to 1916, exhibit an astonishing stylistic diversity and formal inventiveness: from exuberantly comic satire to a realism marked by unsparing irony and precise psychological observation.
 Taken together, they constitute a fictional account of unparalleled richness of the daily lives of Tokyo's middle classes as they lived through Japan's dizzyingly rapid emergence as a modern industrial society.